Jaeke/hello-world/README.md

 # hello-world
-CS50 Class assignment
+Hi,

+Jake here, I am aspiring web developer.
-I will like to learn the basic of coding and push myself forward to develope lifestyle apps and web development.
+I will like to learn the basic of coding and push myself forward to develope lifestyle apps and web designs.